What I’m about to share with you is full of my own biases.

-- ATS Fails: In well-intentioned, but clumsy efforts to help resumes pass through applicant tracking systems (ATS), the resume writers had stuffed their work with keywords.
+- ATS Overcompensation: In well-intentioned, but clumsy efforts to help resumes pass through applicant tracking systems (ATS), the resume writers had stuffed their work with keywords.

 - Weak Strategy: The resumes lacked a cohesive career story and USP (Unique Selling Proposition), never articulating the true value of the people they were written to promote.